logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/managing-licenses/node-locked-licenses/transferring-a-node-locked-machine-license/_index.md

 3. On the Change Machine dialog box, enter the full host name or IP address of the machine to which you want to transfer the license, and select **Add**.

-    **Note:** If you use the full host name of the machine, ensure that the machine is connected to your working domain.
+{{<note>}} If you use the full host name of the machine, ensure that the machine is connected to your working domain.

     ![](/images/TA_Administration/Images/Change_machine_dlg.png)

-**Important:** Once you have successfully assigned or reassigned a node-locked license to a new machine, you are granted a 24-hour “grace” period, during which you are free to re-transfer the license to another machine.
+{{<important>}} Once you have successfully assigned or reassigned a node-locked license to a new machine, you are granted a 24-hour “grace” period, during which you are free to re-transfer the license to another machine.
 After the 24-hour grace period, a 72-hour lock-in period kicks in.
 For the duration of the lock-in period, you are restricted from transferring the node-locked license.
 Upon expiration of the lock-in period, you are once again free to transfer the license.
 This 24/72-hour policy applies on every subsequent occasion that the node-locked license is transferred.